 In 1657 the monastery was burned by the Brandenburgers.
 Destruction was removed only in 1664, when the vault of the nave was rebuilt, baroque façade was added and plastered.
 At the turn of the seventeenth and eighteenth centuries in the extension of the southern nave, a stubby tower was erected, and in 1726 the Chapel of Our Lady of the Scapular was erected on the north side of the chancel.
 In 1826 the Prussian government dissoluted the monastery, and the abandoned site began to devastate.
 The church was repaired by the reformers in 1856.
 The new owners carried out a thorough renovation.
 At the same time the monastery buildings were taken over by the Prussian army, changing them into barracks, and then into prison.
 In 1899 thanks to archbishop Florian Stablewski, temple became a parish church for Wilda, Rybak and Piaski.
 During World War II the Germans changed the church to a warehouse destroying many of the monuments.
 During the fighting in 1945, part of the vault and two of the five chancel windows with tracery were destroyed.
 Renovation was carried out in 1946-1947.

 Three portals made of glazed, colored bricks led to the church.
 The most important from the west leading to the central nave and one from the north and south to the aisles.
-The interior of the church was illuminated by high Gothic ogival windows filled with stone tracery in the presbytery and simpler shafts in the nave.
+The interior of the church was illuminated by high Gothic ogival windows filled with stone tracery in the chancel and simpler shafts in the nave.
 The dark central nave was illuminated only through thick pointed arcades and windows of the aisles, characterized by high height.
-It contrasted with a much brighter presbytery with large windows.
+It contrasted with a much brighter chancel with large windows.